rancher/elemental/docs/machineregistration-reference.md

 #### machineInventoryLabels

 Labels that will be set to the `#!yaml MachineInventory` that is created from this `#!yaml MachineRegistration` `Key: value` type.
-These labels will be used to stablish a selection criteria in [MachineInventorySelectorTemplate](machineinventoryselectortemplate-reference.md).
+These labels will be used to establish a selection criteria in [MachineInventorySelectorTemplate](machineinventoryselectortemplate-reference.md).

 !!! info
     When `elemental:registration:no-smbios` is set to `false` (default), Labels are interpolated with [SMBIOS](https://www.dmtf.org/standards/smbios) data.
 This allows to store hardware information in custom labels.